-Sunburn Guide: Home Remedies and How to Prevent It
+Sunburn Guide: Home Remedies And How To Prevent It

-Last updated on : April 10 2017
+Last updated on : June 14 2021

-There are a lot of misconceptions when it comes to sunburn.
-We’ve all been warned about the dangers of excessive sun exposure and the importance of taking precautions to avoid damaging the skin.
-What you may not know is that even short periods of time spent in the sun can result in premature aging and even some forms of skin cancers.
+Experts warn about the dangers of exposure and the importance of taking precautions to avoid damaging the skin.
+They claim that even short periods result in premature aging and some forms of skin cancers.

 What Is Sunburn?

 Sunburn is what occurs when the skin reacts to extreme ultraviolet (UV) radiation and becomes red, inflamed, and sometimes painful.